Rody de Boer

-Rody de Boer ([ˈroːdi də ˈbuːr]; born 22 August 1997) is a Dutch professional footballer who plays as a goalkeeper for Eerste Divisie club Roda JC.
+Rody de Boer ([ˈroːdi də ˈbuːr]; born 22 August 1997) is a Dutch professional footballer who plays as a goalkeeper for Danish Superliga club AaB.

 Club career

 Telstar

 De Boer played youth football for ADO Den Haag and was fourth and third on the goalkeepers' depth-chart between 2014 and 2017.
 He failed to make his professional debut for the club.

 On 26 May 2017, De Boer joined Eerste Divisie club Telstar where he signed a two-year contract.
 He made his senior debut for the club on 18 August 2017 in a game against FC Eindhoven, starting in a 2–2 draw.
 During his one season at Telstar, he kept 11 clean sheets in 37 appearances and was rumoured to Premier League club AFC Bournemouth and Bundesliga club FC Augsburg following his impressive season.

 AZ

 De Boer moved to Eredivisie club AZ for undisclosed fee on 15 June 2018, signing a four-year contract.
 He became the backup to starter Marco Bizot, and therefore mainly played for Jong AZ in the Eerste Divisie.
 He would however pick up a serious shoulder injury in August 2018, sidelining him for several months.

 He made his first-team debut for AZ on 21 December 2019 in a 3–0 away loss to Sparta Rotterdam.
 He replaced Dani de Wit in the 8th minute after Bizot had been sent off.
 He made his first start for the club in the following league game due to Bizot being suspended, in a 3–1 home loss to Willem II.

 On 10 June 2020, De Boer was sent on a one-season loan to Eerste Divisie side De Graafschap.